sphinx.ext.autodoc – Include documentation from docstrings

 from sphinx.ext.autodoc import cut_lines

-app.connect('autodoc-process-docstring', cut_lines(4, what=['module']))
+app.connect('autodoc-process-docstring', cut_lines(4, what={'module'}))

 This can (and should) be used in place of automodule_skip_lines.

-sphinx.ext.autodoc.between(marker: str, what: Sequence[str] | None = None, keepempty: bool = False, exclude: bool = False) Callable[source]
+sphinx.ext.autodoc.between(marker: str, what: Sequence[str] | None = None, keepempty: bool = False, exclude: bool = False) _AutodocProcessDocstringListener[source]

 Return a listener that either keeps, or if exclude is True excludes, lines between lines that match the marker regular expression.
 If no line matches, the resulting docstring would be empty, so no change will be made unless keepempty is true.